ncmoliver/ai-case-study/README.md

 ## Landscape

 **What field is the company in?**
+ShotQuality could be considered in a number of industries from spectator sports, but it is better to niche down to classify them in the sports analytics field.

 **What have been the major trends and innovations of this field over the last 5&ndash;10 years?**
+* Most Viewed
+    * In the USA: ***football, basketball, and baseball*** are the most viewed sports.
+    * Internationally: ***soccer and cricket*** attract the most number of international fans.
+* Engagement
+    * In 2023, the Fifa World Cup Qatar had around 5 billion people engaging over social media.
+* Expanding Markets
+    * F1 race attendance increased to attracting a total of 5.7 million fans last year.

 **What are the other major companies in this field?**